argonne-lcf/AR2023/_performancehighlights/xgc.md

 # Performance Results

 Optimization for exascale has required both GPU offloading and algorithmic flexibility.
 XGC uses the Kokkos programming model as its portability layer, with different backends.
 Researchers evaluated system performance with a gyrokinetic particle-in-cell simulation using C++.
-Performance on the Aurora testbed, Sunspot, yielded scaling performance comparable to that of GPU systems such as Polaris, while single-GPU performance was as much as 46 percent greater than with other systems.
+Performance on the Aurora testbed, Sunspot, yielded scaling performance comparable to that of GPU systems such as Polaris, while single-GPU performance was as much as 46 percent greater than was achieved with other systems.

 # Impact